nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 - Edits the person at the specified `INDEX`.
 The index refers to the index number shown in the displayed person list.
 The index **must be a positive integer** 1, 2, 3, …​
 - At least one of the optional fields must be provided.
 - Existing values will be updated to the input values.
-- When editing tags, the existing tags of the person will be removed ie. adding of tags is not cumulative.
+- When editing tags, the existing tags of the person will be removed i.e. adding of tags is not cumulative.
 - You can remove all the person’s tags by typing `-t` without specifying any tags after it.

 Examples: